Will Smith Biography

 In addition to the fame and fortune, Men in Black turned out to be a lucrative enterprise for him off-screen as well, as his theme-song single also became a hit.
 Its success inspired him to begin rapping again, and that same year he released Big Willie Style.

-He and Pinkett have two children, son Jaden Christopher Syre and daughter Willow Camille Reign.
+Will and Jada have two children, son Jaden and daughter Willow.
 Smith also has a son, Trey, from a previous marriage.
-His son Jaden made his movie debut at age seven opposite his dad in The Pursuit of Happyness (2006).
+Jaden made his bid screen debut at age seven opposite his dad in The Pursuit of Happyness (2006).
 The movie was a box office hit, and earned Will his second Academy Award nomination for Best Actor.
 They appeared in a second movie together several years later, called After Earth (2013).
 His daughter Willow also acts, and appeared with him in his movie I Am Legend (2007).